burke86/burke86.github.io/research.md

 ![wiyn2](https://user-images.githubusercontent.com/13906989/34473846-a31e3b26-ef45-11e7-806e-fc6b0bb5d840.jpg)

-Image of WIYN 3.5-meter Telescope at Kitt Peak National Observatory in Arizona.
-Rays from a star are shown propogating through the telescope mirrors (dark grey), camera lenses and atmospheric dispersion corrector (blue), filter (yellow), and the focal plane (dark grey).
+Image of the WIYN 3.5-meter Telescope PhoSim model.
+Rays from a star are shown propogating through the telescope mirrors, camera lenses and atmospheric dispersion corrector, filter, and the focal plane.
+The full CCD array is also modeled, but not shown in this diagram.